 (Back to Top)

-ELIZABETH LEDDY OCHOA, piano faculty at the Music Academy of North Carolina, received her Master of Music in Piano Performance at the University of North Carolina Greensboro and her Bachelor of Music in Piano Performance at Baylor University.
+ELIZABETH LEDDY, piano department chair at the Music Academy of North Carolina, received her Master of Music in Piano Performance at the University of North Carolina Greensboro and her Bachelor of Music in Piano Performance at Baylor University.
 In addition to managing a private piano studio in Texas, Elizabeth also taught in the Piano Laboratory Program community piano program at Baylor University.
 She is a member of the Music Teachers National Association as well as NCMTA.
 She is also a certified Musikgarten instructor, and teaches early childhood music classes through Gate City Musikgarten.

 Elizabeth is an active collaborative pianist and freelance artist in the Triad area and works as a freelance vocal, string, woodwind and brass accompanist at UNCG.
 She has performed as part of the Classical Music Festival in Eisenstadt, Austria, the Liszt Bicentennial Keyboard Concert at Baylor University, as an accompanist for the Texas All-State Choir Camp, and with the Fayetteville Symphony Orchestra and the Greensboro Philharmonia.
 Masterclass performances include Marialena Fernandes, Martin Katz, and Jane Magrath.
 She can be reached at email@example.com.